devolo/pytest-adaptavist/README.md

 In addition, ```test_case_keys``` may contain test cases that are not implemented in the current python test script.
 This can be useful in cases where the new test run also needs to include manual test cases (e.g. for later execution).
 Furthermore, it is even possible to just create a new test run with only test cases that are not (yet) implemented.

-If either of these parameters is missing, pytest-adaptavist tries to read appropriate values from config file (global_config.json).
+If either of these parameters is missing, pytest-adaptavist tries to read appropriate values from pytest.ini or config file (global_config.json).

 Specifying a project key for relevant test classes or test methods can be done by using markers: